poconosewandvac/Commerce_GuestOrder/core/components/commerce_guestorder/docs/readme.txt

 GuestOrder for Commerce
 ------------------------

-Let guests track their order with their order ID and set fields to verify it is them
+Let guests track their order with their order ID and set fields / secret to verify it is them